 Call our Isuzu Professionals: 01963 400597

-No, single and extended cab pick-ups will be unaffected by the changes as HMRC ruled that they demonstrate clear suitability for commercial use.
+Extended cab pick-ups are affected however single cabs will be unaffected by the changes as HMRC ruled that they demonstrate clear suitability for commercial use.

-For end customers, utilising double cab pick-ups as company cars, the new legislature will incur the new tax treatment for vehicles purchased, leased, or ordered from 6th April 2025.
+For end customers, utilising double cab pick-ups as company cars, the new legislature now incurs the new tax treatment for vehicles purchased, leased, or ordered since 1st or 6th April 2025.

 (Information for guidance purposes only and subject to change)